Mehran Marri

 However, after some time, Marri was released and deported by the Swiss authorities from Switzerland.
 Marri currently resides in United Kingdom.
-Marri's brother Balach Marri was the head of Baloch liberation army (BLA), a global terrorist organisation, until his death in a NATO airstrike in Afghanistan.
+Marri's brother Balach Marri was the head of Baloch liberation army (BLA), a global terrorist organisation, until his death in a NATO airstrike in 2007 at Afghanistan.
 After Balach Marri's death, Hyrbyair Marri took control of the Baloch liberation army.

-Mehran Marri was born in Kabul, Afghanistan, where his father spent time in exile.
+Mehran Marri was born in Quetta, Pakistan, where his father spent five years in Hyderabad Jail.
 He along with his brother Hyrbyair live in England, while their brother Changez is chief of the Marri tribe and a politician in Pakistan.

+Split from BLA

+In 2012, the United Baloch Army (UBA) broke away from the Baloch Liberation Army (BLA).
+According to them, this was due to financial fraud between Hyrbyair Marri and his brother Mehran Marri, in BLA's funding.